Acadia Realty Trust (NYSE:AKR) Issues FY 2021 Earnings Guidance

 Acadia Realty Trust (NYSE:AKR) updated its FY 2021 earnings guidance on Tuesday.
 The company provided EPS guidance of $1.050-$1.140 for the period.
 The company issued revenue guidance of -.

-Separately, Zacks Investment Research downgraded shares of Acadia Realty Trust from a buy rating to a hold rating in a research report on Wednesday, October 27th.
-Two analysts have rated the stock with a hold rating and four have issued a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the company has an average rating of Buy and a consensus price target of $20.25.
+Separately, Zacks Investment Research cut Acadia Realty Trust from a buy rating to a hold rating in a report on Wednesday, October 27th.
+Two equities research analysts have rated the stock with a hold rating and four have assigned a buy rating to the company.
+Based on data from MarketBeat, the company currently has a consensus rating of Buy and a consensus target price of $20.25.

-In related news, VP Jason Blacksberg sold 1,500 shares of the company’s stock in a transaction on Friday, November 5th.
-The shares were sold at an average price of $23.20, for a total value of $34,800.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
-Also, Director Lorrence T. Kellar sold 2,500 shares of the company’s stock in a transaction on Monday, September 13th.
-The stock was sold at an average price of $20.72, for a total transaction of $51,800.00.
-Following the completion of the transaction, the director now directly owns 47,861 shares of the company’s stock, valued at approximately $991,679.92.
+In other news, Director Lorrence T. Kellar sold 2,500 shares of Acadia Realty Trust stock in a transaction on Monday, September 13th.
+The stock was sold at an average price of $20.72, for a total value of $51,800.00.
+Following the transaction, the director now owns 47,861 shares in the company, valued at approximately $991,679.92.
+The sale was disclosed in a filing with the SEC, which is available at the SEC website.
+Also, VP Joseph Napolitano sold 10,000 shares of Acadia Realty Trust stock in a transaction on Tuesday, August 10th.
+The shares were sold at an average price of $21.53, for a total value of $215,300.00.
 The disclosure for this sale can be found here.
-In the last three months, insiders have sold 20,000 shares of company stock valued at $438,760.
-Insiders own 2.68% of the company’s stock.
+2.68% of the stock is owned by company insiders.

-An institutional investor recently bought a new position in Acadia Realty Trust stock.
-Millennium Management LLC purchased a new position in Acadia Realty Trust (NYSE:AKR) during the 2nd quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The fund purchased 25,027 shares of the real estate investment trust’s stock, valued at approximately $550,000.
-99.98% of the stock is currently owned by hedge funds and other institutional investors.
+An institutional investor recently raised its position in Acadia Realty Trust stock.
+Morgan Stanley increased its position in shares of Acadia Realty Trust (NYSE:AKR) by 140.3% during the second quarter, according to its most recent filing with the Securities & Exchange Commission.
+The fund owned 547,968 shares of the real estate investment trust’s stock after acquiring an additional 319,974 shares during the period.
+Morgan Stanley owned about 0.62% of Acadia Realty Trust worth $12,033,000 at the end of the most recent reporting period.
+99.98% of the stock is currently owned by institutional investors and hedge funds.

 Acadia Realty Trust Company Profile